 This is the most crucial part of the self-improvement journey.

-Another thing is I really regret not making any note of the amazing books I read.
+Another thing is that I really regret not making any notes about the amazing books I read.

 No matter how inspiring or educational they are, after some time, you just forget.